Yasho-ham/CPU-Scheduler/README.md

 ### First-Come, First-Served (FCFS)

-FCFS considered to be the simplest of all operating system scheduling algorithms.
+FCFS is considered to be the simplest of all operating system scheduling algorithms.
 First come first serve scheduling algorithm states that the process that requests the CPU first is allocated the CPU first and is implemented by using FIFO queue.

 #### Characteristics of FCFS:
 - FCFS supports non-preemptive and preemptive CPU scheduling algorithms.